BiaDd/cs4640project/README.md

 * Remember to add new commands to the $authRequired list in index.php

 ### To Do (top priority first)
-- [ ] Add delete button to upcoming event list (with confirmation model).
-Could render it using JavaScript.
+- [ ] Add JavaScript dynamic behavior to login.php, signup.php, home.php, and userPage.php
-- [ ] Figure out how to render events on the actual calendar.
 - [ ] Possibly add image gallery to bottom of profile page with image upload ability.

-- [X] Modify PetPalsController to route through home first, then login page.
+### Calendar TODO (after sprint requirements)
+- [ ] Handle event deletion (automatic when calendar page is loaded if time has passed, manual from event.php)
+- [ ] Color days in the calendar that have scheduled events different than the rest (will likely need AJAX, can be done after sprint).
+- [ ] Autopopulate date/time in new event form when accesses via the calendar itself, based on the day clicked (jQuery)